 If you can “park” a large balance in a savings account or meet the monthly deposit amounts, you’ll earn one of the highest interest rates available by using the Savings Builder account at CIT.

-If you fall below the minimum balance or fail to have a $100 monthly deposit, you may earn a lower “base” interest rate of 0.995%.
+If you fall below the minimum balance or fail to have a $100 monthly deposit, you may earn a lower “base” interest rate.

 To avoid lower returns, make sure you understand the terms associated with the Savings Builder account including the introductory period, first evaluation day, and first evaluation period.